Bluehost vs. GoDaddy Hosting Comparison 2020

 Bluehost vs. GoDaddy: A Complete Overview

-Founded in 2003 after Matt Heaton had experimented with creating Web-hosts, Bluehost grew to unimaginable proportions within a short period (to the point where they became one of the main alternatives to GoDaddy).
+Founded in 2003 after Matt Heaton had experimented with creating Web-hosts, Bluehost grew to unimaginable proportions within a short period, to the point where they quickly became one of the main alternatives to GoDaddy.
 By 2010, the host has become so big (and presumably so profitable) that it wasn't possible for them to be ignored any longer.

 That year, Bluehost was bought by probably the biggest company in internet-related services, Endurance International Group, and became one of the many hosts under the umbrella of the company.
 For many critics, this signaled a downward trend in the service delivery of Bluehost.
-Those critics have been disappointed, and Bluehost has actually grown to be one of the largest hosts on the internet today with over two million websites hosted on its servers.
+Those critics have been disappointed, as Bluehost actually grew into one of the largest hosts on the internet today with over two million websites hosted on its servers.

-Like the biggest hosts in the market, Bluehost offers a plethora of services, from VPS hosting to Shared hosting to Dedicated hosting – we don't think there is a hosting service that Bluehost doesn't have a plan for.
 Bluehost is known for being decent in almost all facets and for being extremely reliable.
-They've also won more than a few customers over with the fact that they are an officially recommended host by WordPress – a feat that only two other hosts have managed to achieve.
-If you'd like to read more details, you can check out our extensive Bluehost review where we focused only on Bluehost, it's Pros and it's Cons as a stand-alone host.
+They've also won over more than a few customers over with the fact that they are an officially recommended host by WordPress – a feat that only two other hosts have managed to achieve.
+If you'd like to read more details, you can check out our extensive Bluehost review where we focused only on Bluehost along with its pros and it's cons as a stand-alone host.